Lets go photograph the Sossusvlei Dunes

 Sossusvlei Dunes – The Main Attraction

-Whether you’re exploring the dunes as part of a guided tour or an independent trip, there is always a temptation to try and climb them.
-Sadly, they are in a protected area, and climbing many of the dunes is strictly forbidden.
+Whether you’re exploring the area as part of a guided tour or an independent trip, there is always a temptation to try and climb them.
+Sadly, they are in a protected area, and climbing many of them is strictly forbidden.
 They have stood for more than 5-million years, and the people of Namibia intend to make sure they remain for another 5-million!

 There is an exception to every rule, and Dune 45 is just that.
-Named after its distance from the Sesneim Gate, 45km, tourists are encouraged to try and climb it.
+Named after its distance from the Sesneim Park Gate, 45km, tourists are encouraged to try and climb it.
 It may look simple from its base, a steady climb of 80-meters to the summit.
 But most people don’t account for the super-soft, warm sand that slips from beneath their feet with every step.
 It doesn’t detract from the fun as many people make it to the top; most with bare feet for better traction.
-The view from the top of all the undulating dunes is awe-inspiring, while the slide back down the dune brings out the kid in everyone.
+The view from the top of is awe-inspiring, while the slide back down brings out the kid in everyone.

 Finding the Sossusvlei Dunes